 Unfortunately, when Nintendo designed the Switch, they didn’t include compatibility with Bluetooth headphones.
 While the console’s Joy-Con controller uses Bluetooth to connect with the unit, the system will not pair and stream audio over a wireless Bluetooth controller.
 As a result, you will need an adapter to use with the system.
 Two routes to take are purchasing an adapter that plugs into the Switch’s USB port or an adapter that uses the 3.5mm audio jack.

 We recommend the USB port option, as manufacturers have begun making slim devices that attach to the bottom of the Nintendo Switch console.
-Our favorite accessory from, plugs discreetly into your USB-C port; the company even includes a USB-C to USB-A adapter if you wish to use the Bluetooth functionality while your system is in the official Nintendo docking station.
+Our favorite accessory fromGuliKit, the Route Air, plugs discreetly into your USB-C port; the company even includes a USB-C to USB-A adapter if you wish to use the Bluetooth functionality while your system is in the official Nintendo docking station.
 For those concerned with latency and audio quality, the GuliKit accessory even supports aptX-LL streaming for under 40ms of delay.

 Using the GuliKit Route Air Bluetooth Adapter